vittoema96/vittoema96.github.io/README.md

 > This project is currently under active development.
 Many features are incomplete, and you may encounter bugs.
 >
 > It has not been tested on all devices or screen sizes.
 It is primarily designed for mobile devices and tested on a screen size of approximately **412x915px** (though generally any "normal" mobile device should be ok and desktop "should" work, but it still has some funky layouts).

-> ## ⚠️ AI generated README ⚠️
-> As stated above, this is a WIP, I didn't care to write a REAL readme lol.
-> When done developing I may write one (or not, don't expect anything from me hahaha)